Impact attenuator

 An impact attenuator, also known as a crash cushion, crash attenuator, or cowboy cushion, is a device intended to reduce the damage to structures, vehicles, and motorists resulting from a motor vehicle collision.
 Impact attenuators are designed to absorb the colliding vehicle's kinetic energy.
 They may also be designed to redirect the vehicle away from the hazard or away from roadway machinery and workers.
 Impact attenuators are usually placed in front of fixed structures near highways, such as gore points, crash barrier introductions, or overpass supports.
-Temporary versions may be used for road construction projects.
+Temporary versions may be used for road construction projects, including ones mounted on vehicles.

 Operation

 Impact attenuators are designed to absorb the colliding vehicle's kinetic energy to bring it to a stop safely.
 If no impact attenuator is present, a vehicle which strikes a rigid roadside object will suddenly stop.
-A person inside will promptly collide with the interior of the vehicle, and that person's internal organs will collide with their chest wall, causing severe internal injuries and possibly death.
+A person inside will promptly collide with the interior of the vehicle, and that person's internal organs will collide with their chest wall, causing severe internal injuries, and possibly death.
 By safely dissipating the vehicle's kinetic energy, impact attenuators help prevent such injuries.

 Impact attenuators can be categorized by the method used to dissipate kinetic energy: